HEALTH INSURANCE FOR INTERNATIONAL STUDENTS

 Note: Many plans may appear comparable, but there are “internal limits," “exclusions” and “pre-existing illness clauses” that may leave students unprotected.

 If you feel you qualify for a waiver, send your waiver request to email@example.com.

-The hard waiver program applies to all non-immigrant students enrolled in a degree-seeking, guest or exchange program at the University.
+This applies to all non-immigrant students enrolled in a degree-seeking, guest or exchange program at the university.

 No, dependents are not subject to the hard waiver program; however, the University expects that dependents will maintain adequate health coverage throughout their stay in the United States.

 As a reminder, dependents with J-2 nonimmigrant status are required by law to maintain medical insurance meeting the regulatory minimum levels throughout the duration of the J-1's exchange program or risk the loss of lawful status.

 If you need to add a dependent, email firstname.lastname@example.org.

 In Spring 2019: the cost is $902.07/child and $1,878.06/spouse.
 Your student account will be billed for the amount.

 When an international student registers for classes, the health insurance fee will be added to their account.
 Health insurance is payable as part of a student's fees.

 The Spring/Summer 2019 student health insurance fee is $677.52.